 Checklist for U.S. Depositions in South Korea

-- If the witness is unwilling to be deposed and must be compelled to testify, a letter rogatory is required.
+Counsel will determine whether the witness is willing to be deposed.
+If so, both parties can stipulate and begin the process of setting up the deposition.
+If the witness is unwilling to be deposed and must be compelled to testify, a letter rogatory is required.
 For more information, visit the International Judicial Assistance Website for the Bureau of Consular Affairs

 - Determine the Planet Depos services needed:

 - U.S.-trained court reporter (stenographer)

 - Korean interpreter

 - Local exhibit printing, delivery, and shredding

 - If not participating in person, do you require videoconferencing services?
 (If not, please skip to the next item on the checklist.)

 - Do you need a location in South Korea?